 Monthly Budget – The top section is the INCOME and the bottom section is the EXPENSES.
 Kids usually don’t have that much, but it’s important to get them started and to fill out both sections weekly.

 Money Envelopes – There are four different colors for them to easily make a quick glance at which one will need to be used at Target or at Starbucks.
 These will work for a month at a time.
 Just make sure that they are filling in each thing they spend their money on.

 Save, Spend, Share – Track money to Save, Spend and Share on this sheet or print out additional envelopes to do the same thing.
 The concept here is if Suzie gets $10 for allowance, Suzie and her parents will need to decide how she divides up that $10 among Saving, Spending, and Sharing.

 ❗ Expert Tips

 As parents, it might help to also set limits on envelopes.
-If you have them take $20 and split it between Starbucks, Target and Clothing, you may want to assist how to divide the $20 into each envelope.
+If you have them take $20 and split it between Starbucks, Target, and Clothing, you may want to assist in how to divide the $20 into each envelope.
 Work with your rising budgeter to make decisions.

-Set up agreements with the kids of what to do with excess money at the end of the week.
-Don’t change the rules mid stream.
+Set up agreements with the kids on what to do with excess money at the end of the week.
+Don’t change the rules midstream.

 Set aside a Ziploc bag or an extra envelope for it.
 Before the family starts doing this, set up parameters on what to do with the change.
-You can have them donate it, put it all into savings or even trade in to get $1 each time it reaches that much and then they can put it back into their spend envelope.
+You can have them donate it, but it all into savings or even trade-in to get $1 each time it reaches that much and then they can put it back into their spend envelope.
 It is really up for you guys to decide at the beginning though.

 Download all seven pages of the free Kids Budget Planner and get your kids started on their own envelope system.